Most bosses say they monitor remote workers, some via live video feeds

 Nearly 70% of companies said they've had employees quit over monitoring concerns, according to ResumeBuilder.com.

-"It is not surprising that many employees do not want to feel like big brother is watching them daily when they are good employees and working hard for their organization," Resumebuilder.com chief career advisor Stacie Haller said in a statement.

-Over 70% of companies have also used data collected through monitoring to dismiss workers they deemed unproductive.
+Over 70% of companies have also used data collected through monitoring to dismiss workers they deemed unproductive — roughly the same portion as resigned over being watched.

+That doesn't come as a surprise to Haller, who suggests the costs of employee monitoring outweigh any potential upsides.

+"It might not be worth it to monitor an entire organization when you're only letting go six to 10 people and the same amount of workers, who could be high producers, are leaving because they don't want to work in an environment where people don't trust their employees," Haller said.

 Time spent not working